Localisation and Development of Industrial Clusters

 Import Substitution and Equipment Localisation for Rosneft’s Needs

-Aligned with strategic goals and objectives set forth in the Rosneft–2022 Strategy and the Company’s Long-Term Development Programme,
+Aligned with strategic goals and objectives set forth in the Rosneft–2022 Strategy and the Company’s Long-Term Development Programme, the Programme seeks to:

 - facilitate the development of Rosneft as a high-tech oil and gas company;

 - secure the Company’s technologically sustainable position in the hydrocarbons market by increasing the share of Russian-made products and implementing projects to localise the manufacturing of foreign oil and gas equipment in Russia in cooperation with leading global producers;

 - facilitate the development of infrastructure supporting upstream and downstream projects as part of localisation efforts.

 As part of the programme, Rosneft keeps investing in proprietary solutions and products with a view to sustaining its technological self-sufficiency.

 As it works to develop critical prospecting, exploration and development technologies, Rosneft approved a pilot testing programme for RN-Yuganskneftegaz to test the multi-parameter logging while drilling equipment developed as part of the Rosneft–Rosatom R&D cooperation by Dukhov Automatics Research Institute (VNIIA).
 A five-well pilot testing of this equipment is scheduled for 2021.

 The pilot testing of an ice conditions monitoring system that was developed within the Company has been completed, with the system currently being put into operation.
 The Company has also developed three components of an iceberg towing system (towing rope, buoys, and towing nets) and filed utility model applications.